kevinolega/callcentertrainingtips/_posts/2018-03-04-Count-Blessings.md

 I'd probably have a better answer if I try to write it again but you probably already get the idea.

+2. When I go out and hang out with someone new, I ask them to tell me stuff about them.
+They usually have no answer.

+When I ask them what they're interested in, it's usually vague, unclear or they're unable to express themselves.

+As a result I'm usually bored.

+Alternatively, people who have an answer to my getting to know you questions are a hundred times more interesting to me.

+It's the same in an interview situation.

+I've been interviewed, I've also interviewed people.

 Let me teach you something really cool.

 Get your notebook.